 Running a fleet requires a great deal of skill, with businesses having to manage tens, if not hundreds of vehicles, each with a driver and each transporting something, be it perishables, commercial goods or, in the case of coach fleets, passengers.

-To help those that are new to the world of coach fleets and those that are looking to get started, we've provided an insight into today’s market and investigated how you can effectively manage your fleet.
+To help those who are new to the world of coach fleets and those who are looking to get started, we've provided an insight into today’s market and investigated how you can effectively manage your fleet.

 The state of the nation's coach fleets

 Like so many other industries, Covid-19 took its toll on the UK coach industry with restrictive lockdown measures coming into full effect when the industry would have been approaching its busiest period.
 Many smaller fleets were hit the hardest, with many holiday companies and coach-related activities struggling under the weight of the lockdown.
 Today, however, with restrictions lifted and set to continue to lift across Europe, smaller fleets are finding a place for themselves in the UK market.

 Overall, the coach fleet industry is smaller than many other fleet-based industries, such as buses and trucks, but plays a core role in providing an affordable solution across numerous sectors including education, commuting and tourism.
 To give a sense of scale, there are typically three new buses registered for every new coach registered in the UK.

 Across the industry, you can expect to see a wide variety in fleet size, with some ranging from single digits to others reaching 100-150 coaches.
 In addition, many operators in the UK are managed by family-owned businesses that operate out of one or two depots.